Ashlalala/aajonusnet/md/QNA/Q&A Of April 14, 2002.md

 Q: [unintelligible, same person as above]

-A: Well, as I was talking about, faecal matter is the only thing that I've seen stop that kind of metastasis.
+A: Well, as I was talking about, fecal matter is the only thing that I've seen stop that kind of metastasis.
 When you metastasize that much, that means it's pretty fast growing, pretty fast.
 I can't imagine that they're, you know, benign if you have that in any various areas.
 I have seen it occasionally, but not, you know, not very often.
 Benign tumors, very hard to dissolve.
 Coconut cream is your best.
 Using coconut cream with a little bit of pineapple is helpful to dissolve tumors.
 But with that many, it all depends.
 See, when the cells go malignant, that's a good thing, because only malignant tumors can dissolve overnight.
 Because when the malignant tumor, the malignant cell has like a battery acid in it, and mostly in tumors you have one live cancer cell surrounded by 50 dead cells.
 The cancer cell is like a hermit, like a monk.
 It's very psychic, it can keep the body in communication with that area.
 So it can keep that body, that part of the body alive even though it's in this state of disease.
 Benign tumor can't do that.
 There's no connection with that area of the body.
 So when the cancer cell dies, it sends out the serum and dissolves all the cells around it.
 That's why you can have remission overnight and dissolve within 2-7 days of each tumor.
 Like they did at the University of Toronto using E. coli, verotoxin to dissolve brain tumors in 2-7 days, including the vessels going to them, the tumors.
-So, faecal matter is your best way to make sure that it stops it.
+So, fecal matter is your best way to make sure that it stops it.
 If you go in for a biopsy, you're opening yourself to a tremendous amount of metastases.

 Q: [unintelligible] I knew not to jump into that, but I'm at the point where I think, well, won't I die if I don't go to a Western doctor and do something?
 I would never take radiation. [unintelligible] I saw this many years ago. [unintelligible] I know that people can do okay with surgery and they remove the tumor in their body, and when somebody else dies right away, I don't know that kind of thing.